Mixtape-Sessions/Instrumental-Variables/README.md

 ## About

 Instrumental variables (IV) is a powerful tool for leveraging external (“exogenous”) variation to estimate the causal effects of otherwise confounded (“endogenous”) variables.
-This one-day workshop will introduce the basics of IV through different practical examples, formalize the requirements of a valid and powerful IV, and discuss the mechanics of the two-stage least squares (2SLS) estimator.
-Special focus will be paid on interpreting linear IV under heterogeneous treatment effects and recent advances in judge leniency designs, shift-share IV, and more.
-The course will include substantial group programming exercises, where different IV techniques will be illustrated in real-world applications.
+This two-day workshop will introduce the basics of IV through different practical examples, formalize the requirements of a valid and powerful IV, and discuss the mechanics of the two-stage least squares (2SLS) estimator.
+Special focus will be paid on interpreting linear IV under heterogeneous treatment effects and recent advances with “formula” instruments.
+The course includes a programming exercise where IV techniques are illustrated in a real-world application.